Home My Council Performance Performance Dashboard – April – October 2025

 “Adopt a new Affordable Housing Strategy for Mole Valley District Council which will include an action to investigate the development of its own affordable housing in the context of Local Government Reorganisation where at least one other Council is a registered provider”

-• Progress Overview: The Affordable Housing Strategy was adopted at July Cabinet.
+- Progress Overview: As previously reported, the Affordable Housing Strategy was adopted at July Cabinet.

 “Spend money (from Community Infrastructure Levy and Section 106 agreements) to fund Council Priorities, including affordable housing and the infrastructure communities need.
 We will develop a forward plan for the allocation of strategic CIL to ensure growth is coupled to infrastructure funding.*